Melania Trump masters the moment

 Seated next to Barack Obama, the former president made the first lady crack a brief smile.
 She even stood, smiling, for a photo with the whole group of former presidents and first ladies.

-The services for Bush capped a week that included hosting Japanese Prime Minister Shinzo Abe and his wife for two days at Trump's Mar-a-Lago estate in Palm Beach, Florida, which included an outing to the Flagler Museum with her Japanese counterpart, Akie Abe, and a dinner for the couple.
+The services for Bush capped a week that included hosting Japanese Prime Minister Shinzo Abe and his wife for two days at Trump's Mar-a-Lago estate in Palm Beach, Florida.